tngaspar/isitdown-alert/README.md

 # Is It Down Alert - Webpage Status Email Alerts

 Validates if webpages are online on a predefined interval.
 Sends email alerts from gmail account if a page is down.
-Quick and simple deployment using Docker container.
+Validation results are stored in a `PostgresDB` and displayed on a Dashboard build with `Flask`, `Jinja` and `Chart.js`.
+Quick and simple deployment using Docker containers.

+Live example of Dashboard [here](http://isitdown.tgaspar.com/).

 ## Table of Contents
 - [Is It Down Alert - Webpage Status Email Alerts](#is-it-down-alert---webpage-status-email-alerts)